Azure/autorest.java/docs/developer/readme.md

 ## Logging

 **DO NOT** log to stdout.
-AutoRest uses stdin and stdout as pipeline for plugins.
+AutoRest uses stdin and stdout as [PRC channel for plugins](https://github.com/Azure/autorest/blob/main/docs/developer/writing-an-extension.md#rpc-channel).

 For formal logging, use `PluginLogger` in pattern `Logger logger = new PluginLogger(<PluginEntry>.getPluginInstance(), <Class>.class)`.